Chicken Hearts in Sour Cream Sauce on a Skillet

 There are many ways to prepare chicken hearts.
 This budget-friendly culinary recipe can be made by stewing them in a skillet with onions and carrots, adding sour cream or cream.
-Chicken hearts in sour cream sauce in a skillet can be served for a family dinner with any side dish – it can be rustic potatoes, buckwheat, rice, or pasta.
+The chicken hearts in sour cream sauce in a skillet can be served for a family dinner with any side dish – it can be rustic potatoes, buckwheat, rice, or pasta.
 Chicken hearts in sour cream sauce in a skillet cook quickly, and they turn out incredibly delicious.

 Preparation time: 40 minutes.